mjturi/AIClubWorkshopsSpring21/AIATHON/one.md

 The SDSU AI Club will be hosting its **first ever** small scale virtual coding competition.
 This compeition can be seen as similar to a mini hackathon.
 The competition involves an individual or a group tackling an artificial intellegence related problem by creating a tool or application.
 As mentioned the theme of the competition will be related to AI however, the actual guidelines won't be revealed until the day of the competition.

+The AI-A-THON is open to current club members as well as SDSU students.
 We encourage anyone, regardless of background to join and attempt to grow as a developer.
-Our club will be providing guidance and mentorship throughout the event so no group or individual
+Our club will be providing guidance and mentorship throughout the event so no group or individual feels left behind.
+This is an opportunity that brings collaboration, empowerment, and innovation in a span of 2 weeks.